Ben00793/BenDashboard/README.md

 First of all, I'm still a beginner in this whole Home Assistant and Smart Home business.
-I share the code I have, but it will not be updated regularry.
+I share the code I have, but it will not be updated regularly.
 I might do updated occasionally, as my time allows me to do it.
-You can raise issues if you have questions, or suggestions, I will try to answer them, but it is not a guarentee.
+You can raise issues if you have questions, or suggestions, I will try to answer them, but it is not a guarantee.

 Main Dashboard:
    List of cards: